DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/nodes/containerKeyExpr.md

 ---
 The parent container node must be of the `"verticalContainer"` or `"horizontalContainer"` type.

-As an alternative, use the [childrenExpr](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes/#childrenExpr) option to provide a container's content.
+You can also use the [childrenExpr](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes/#childrenExpr) option to provide a container's content.

     <!-- tab: index.js -->